 Follow the footprints symbolizing the arrival of the first people to inhabit North Dakota.
 Innovation Gallery: Early Peoples features more than 1,000 artifacts telling the story of early life on the Northern Plains.
 Don’t miss the exquisite 6’ x 20’ hand-painted mural depicting Double Ditch Indian Village in 1550.

 Enter the Inspiration Gallery: Yesterday and Today and prepared to be wowed by objects, including an experimental Mars space suit, representing six themes explored within the exhibits: Agricultural Innovation; Industry and Energy; Newcomers and Settlement; Conflict and War; Our lives, Our communities, and Cultural Expressions.
 The gallery spans North Dakota’s story from 200 years ago to modern times.
 See a homestead shack, visit a soda shop from the 1950s, listen to veterans’ oral histories, experience planting crops from the seat of a modern tractor, and explore the state’s current energy and petroleum development.

 Permanent exhibits in three new galleries trace North Dakota history from the geologic past of 600 million years ago through the present day:

-The new Governors Gallery will feature temporary and traveling exhibits, as well as educational programs.
-Our first temporary exhibit, The Power of Human Connections, is produced by Touchstone Energy Cooperative of North Dakota and is partially sponsored by the State Historical Society and its Foundation.
+The new Governors Gallery features temporary and traveling exhibits, as well as educational programs.
+Our first temporary exhibit, Power of the People, is produced by Touchstone Energy Cooperative of North Dakota and is partially sponsored by the State Historical Society and its Foundation.
 This exhibit tells the rural electric development story, its impact on North Dakota, and their future vision.